 Policy changes from Federal or State entities may impact the P4 project schedule and budget.
-Migation steps include:

 - Assess any policy changes if/when they occur through coordination with the state Division of Social Services (DSS). - Follow the established Change Request process. - Changes will be prioritized according to the business objectives of the Project.